dessn/Pippin/README.md

       MODEL: SNN_TRAIN  # Havent shown this defined.
 Or /somepath/to/model.pt
       VARIANT: vanilla # or "variational" or "bayesian".
 Defaults to "vanilla"
       REDSHIFT: True  # Use redshift info when classifying.
 Defaults to True.
-      NORM: global  # How to normalise LCs.
-Other options are "perfilter" or "cosmo".
+      NORM: cosmo_quantile  # How to normalise LCs.
+Other options are "perfilter", "cosmo", "global" or "cosmo_quantile".
 ```

 #### SNIRF Classifier